 Registration: You must register for each event separately.
 Each week will be held at the same time on Thursdays 8:30am-10:00am.
-We will be posting events as we confirm the presenters.
-To receive an e-mail announcement about each new event, please sign-up for our email list and check off “virtual events”.
+To receive an e-mail announcement about new virtual events, please sign-up for our email list and check off “virtual events”.

 Video Conferencing: The gatherings will take place on Zoom, a video conferencing tool.
 You can download Zoom for free (click “download” under “Zoom Client for Meetings”).
 You do not need a Zoom account, but you will need a device with audio/visual and internet connection.
 Please check your audio in advance by making sure you have a working microphone, camera, and speakers.
 (Alternatively, there is an option to join by phone, but the experience will be diminished without video, so we encourage you to use video if you can).
 A tutorial for Zoom etiquette will be provided at the beginning of the meeting.

 Waiting Room & Late Arrivals: Once you login to the link, you will enter a “waiting room.”
 We will then admit everyone at the start time of 8:30am.
 If you arrive late, you may have to wait longer, and we can not guarantee that you will be entered.
-If there is space, we may permit you to enter when it is appropriate (for example, not in the middle of a meditation).
+If there is space, we may permit you to enter when it is appropriate.

 We look forward to seeing you online!